alexpyattaev/doublezero_monitor/README.md

 Once the script disconnects DZ, it will not automatically reconnect it, as it has no way to test if DZ is back or not short of switching the validator to a potentially broken configuration.

+When this script disconnects DZ, it does so by issuing `ip link set doublezero0 down` command.
+To reenable DZ after it was disconnected, call `ip link set doublezero0 up` and restart the monitoring service.

 ## For edge filtration mode

 use